 Indeed, ominously and presciently twilit forebodings were seen right from the beginning of the film in the opening H.M.
 Government Public Service Films No. 42 HOW NOT TO BE SEEN sketch.
 For the twilit trio of exploding shrubberies which led eventually to the death of the unfortunate Mr. E. W. Lambert, who, alas, was hiding behind the middle, and last, of the exploding shrubberies, and the callousness of the narrator who watched Mr. Lambert die eerily anticipated the equally callous indifference to human life that led to the thunderous special effects explosion and resultant fireball that caused the fatal TZ disaster.
 Significantly, Gilliam reaffirmed the film’s eerie and prescient forebodings with the cut-out animation sequences he made for AND NOW FOR SOMETHING COMPLETELY DIFFERENT.
 For the squashing foot from Agnolo Bronzino’s allegorical painting, VENUS, CYCLIST, TIME and FOLLY (circa 1546), that fell out of the sky to end the opening credits of the film with the agony of defeat also eerily anticipated the falling helicopter of the TZ disaster-as well as confirmed that allegory was already on the mind of Gilliam long before he started directing his own allegorical film art.
 Another cut-out animation sequence featuring killer cars falling on and killing pedestrians-but not cyclists-reiterated that eerie link to the TZ helicopter, for it reminded us that Chen was crushed by the helicopter on that fateful morning.

-‘Bring out the dead!’
+‘Bring out your bicycles!’

 Intriguingly, the film began with a title credit indicating that it was set in England 932, immediately linking the film to the fateful numbers 23 in another ominous memory of the future July 23, 1982 TZ disaster.
 Soon Gilliam’s loyal and sturdy squire, Patsy, appeared with Chapman’s King Arthur, vanquisher of the Saxons and King of the Britons, on a search for knights valiant and true to join them as Knights of the Round Table at Camelot.
 As Patsy clopped halves of a coconut together to imitate the sound of hoofbeats while the two men pretended to ride horses-there being no bicycles at the time-it was also immediately clear that Gilliam’s zany animaction film art would be a squired taste, indeed.
 Eerily prescient and twilit forebodings soon returned when a desperate sword fight to the death broke out between King Arthur and Cleese’s intimidating and obdurate Black Knight.
 For the sight of King Arthur unconcernedly hacking off the Black Knight’s arms and legs and leaving him a petulant and heckling torso ominously anticipated lack of concern for safety on the Landis set of TWILIGHT ZONE: THE MOVIE that led to the rotoring blades of the falling helicopter decapitating Morrow and hacking Le in two in the TZ disaster.